 In August 2021, the District entered into a credit agreement with COBANK, ACB, for an amount not to exceed \$1,200,000, at an interest rate equal to the one-month LIBOR index rate or at a fixed rate per annum to be quoted by the Lender in its sole discretion in each instance.
 The purpose of the agreement is to provide financing for capital expenditures for the acquisition and improvement of land, facilities and equipment for the District's water system.
 The term of the obligation will not exceed 10 years from the date of issuance.
-During the year, the District drew down \$600,000 of the loan and is scheduled to pay interest and principal as follows: Interest only until the third year of the loan term and principal and interest payments in years 4 through 10 of the term.
+During the year ended June 30, 2022, the District drew down \$600,000 of the loan, and drew down an additional \$600,000 of the loan in the year ended June 30, 2023.
+The District is scheduled to pay interest and principal as follows: Interest only until the third year of the loan term and principal and interest payments in years 4 through 10 of the term.